 - Filling out a form online?

-- Account number or International Bank Account Number (IBAN)
+- Their account number or International Bank Account Number (IBAN)

-- Amount you would like to send.
+- Amount you would like to send to Malaysia